arthurvanpassel/pf2easy-spell-cards/README.md

 ### Extra functions
 There are essentially 3 functions to use on a card:

-1. Click: Change the description font size.
+1. Slider: Change the description font size.
-This goes from normal -> small -> smaller -> bigger -> big -> normal.
+This goes from smallest -> small -> normal (default) -> big -> bigger.

 2. Ctrl + Click: Split the card in a front and back.
 Click once to make the back card appear, and keep clicking to add more paragraphs.